Mega Man 9: Reception and legacy

 Mega Man 9 has received mostly positive reviews from gaming magazines and websites.
-The WiiWare, XBLA, and PSN versions of the game currently hold aggregate percentages of 83, 82, and 77 respectively on Metacritic.
+The Wii, Xbox 360, and PlayStation 3 versions of the game currently hold aggregate percentages of 83, 82, and 77 respectively on Metacritic.
 1UP.com gave the game a B+, praising its old-school aesthetic and challenge.
 IGN gave the game an 8.6/10, awarded it with an "Editor's Choice" award across all platforms, and praised it for "having some of the best level design in the series".
 The Official Nintendo Magazine gave the game 90% noting that "it will keep you busy for hours" and "screams retro".
 It did mark it down because "it might be too frustrating".
 However, Edge gave the game a score of six out of ten.
 The magazine responded positively to the game's enemy design, though criticized the game for trying to fit into the "retro cool category" and being not as good as the previous games.

 The WiiWare version of Mega Man 9 has received additional recognition from various publications.
 In Nintendo Powers "Game of the Year" section, Mega Man 9 was scored as the best WiiWare game of 2008 by both readers and staff.
 It was nominated for "Best Platforming Game for the Wii" by IGN in its 2008 video game awards.
-It was also nominated for "Best Wii Game" and "Best Downloadable Console Game" on GameSpot's "Best of 2008".
+It was also nominated for "Best Wii Game" and "Best Downloadable Console Game" on GameSpots "Best of 2008".
 Gaming Target selected it as part of their "40 Games We'll Still Be Playing From 2008" feature.
 IGN has considered Mega Man 9 as one of the top 15 WiiWare games available.
 In 2011, IGN listed Mega Man 9 as the 5th-best WiiWare game and the 14th-best PSN game of all time.

 Although no financial figures for Mega Man 9 have been released, Christian Svensson (Capcom's Vice President of Business Development) debunked all sales rumors shortly after its launch, stating that the company was "cautiously optimistic" about its performance on WiiWare.
 Both Svensson and Capcom's Seth Killian stated months later that the company was "definitely happy" with the sales of the game.
 Inafune also expressed his satisfaction with the game's success, proclaiming that it far exceeded their expectations.
 A follow-up game, Mega Man 10, was released in March 2010 for WiiWare, PSN, and XBLA.
 This sequel also features retro-style graphics, audio, and gameplay.
 Mega Man 9 was later released on the PlayStation 4, Xbox One, and PC as part of Mega Man Legacy Collection 2, which also made a slight change of allowing the player to unlock all of the former downloadable content.